PrincessRTFM/WoLua/docs/entity.md

   The [mount data](mount.md) for this entity.
 This will never be `nil`, but if this game object is not mounted for any reason, the mount data will represent a lack of mount.

 - `HomeWorldId`, number|nil (unsigned short)\
   The internal (FFXIV) numeric ID of this player's _home_ world.
-May be useful in niche cases, but you probably want `HomeWorld` instead.
+May be useful in niche cases, but you probably want `.HomeWorld` instead.
 Note that if this container does not represent a _player_ then this will be `nil`.

 - `CurrentWorldId`, number|nil (unsigned short)\
   The internal (FFXIV) numeric ID of this player's _current_ world.
-May be useful in niche cases, but you probably want `CurrentWorld` instead.
+May be useful in niche cases, but you probably want `.CurrentWorld` instead.
 Note that if this container does not represent a _player_ then this will be `nil`.

 - `HomeWorld`, string|nil\
   The textual name of this player's _home_ world.
 Note that if this container does not represent a _player_ then this will be `nil`.